Fermat near misses and the integral Hilbert Property: Application to Fermat near misses

 \subsection{Proof of Theorem \ref{thm:Fermat}}

 By Theorem \ref{thm:dP}, it suffices to show that our conditions correspond to an integral point which lies on a smooth conic that meets the boundary divisor in a real quadratic point and such that the dual conic bundle is unramified.
 We use Proposition \ref{prop:conic_bundle_equation}, which gives explicit descriptions for the conic bundle structures for the surfaces in Theorem \ref{thm:Fermat}, which we denote by $\pi_1$ with dual conic bundle $\pi_2$ obtained via the Geiser involution.
 For $n=1, -4$ one checks that the points given in Table \ref{tab:solutions} have this property.
 So we assume for the remainder of the proof that we are not in any of these cases, up to a fourth power.
+With respect to the conic bundle model, the boundary divisor is given by $D: x_2 = 0$.
+From Table~\ref{tab:conic_bundles}, one easily deduces that the discriminant of $\pi_1|_D :D \to \P^1$ is given as:

-\begin{lemma} \begin{enumerate} \item Any integer solution lies on a smooth fibre. \item The only smooth fibres which meet the boundary divisor in at least one rational point are for $n = \pm 2m^2$ and $s= 0$ or $t = 0$. \item If a smooth fibre $C$ for $\pi_1$ meets $D$ in a reduced point, then $\pi_2|_D :D \to \P^1$ is unramified along $C \cap D$. \end{enumerate} \end{lemma} \begin{proof} (1) For the cases $n = \pm 2m^2$, this is because there is no singular fibre over $\Q$.
+\begin{lemma} \begin{enumerate} \item Any integer solution lies on a smooth fibre. \item The only smooth fibres which meet the boundary divisor in at least one rational point are for $n = \pm 2m^2$ and $s= 0$ or $t = 0$. \item For every smooth fibre $C$ for $\pi_1$, the map $\pi_2|_D :D \to \P^1$ is unramified along $C \cap D$. \end{enumerate} \end{lemma} \begin{proof} (1) For the cases $n = \pm 2m^2$, this is because there is no singular fibre over $\Q$.
 For the case $n = m^2$, the description from Proposition \ref{prop:conic_bundle_equation} reveals that there are $4$ singular fibres over $\Q$, and that these singular fibres are all non-split.
 It follows that the only rational point on a singular fibre is the intersection of two lines.
 However none of these define integral points since they all have $x_2 = 0$.

 (2) The boundary divisor is the elliptic curve $D: x^4 + y^4 = w^2$, whose only rational points are $(1:0:\pm1)$ and $(0:1:\pm 1)$.
 This corresponds to the boundary divisor $x_2 = 0$ in the conic bundle model.
 Therefore it suffices to find the $4$ rational points on this curve and see where they lie.
 When $n = m^2$ all these rational points are the singular points of the singular fibres, so do not lie on a smooth fibre.
 For $n = \pm 2m^2$ the $4$ rational points occur when $s = 0$ or $t = 0$, as required.